DominicGagne/Go-Concurrency-Visualizer/README.md

 Above is a visualization of the common fan-in concurrency pattern.\
 Note the goroutine towards the bottom left receiving the aggregate merged results from many channels.\
+\

-The source code for this program is under `/examples/fanIn/fanIn.go`
+The source code for this particular program is under `/examples/fanIn/fanIn.go`

 # Usage: